-The Autophone magnet or MultiTool (which has a built-in magnet) should be kept more than 30 centimetres (1 foot) away from the implant, e.g. do not carry it in your breast pocket.
+If you have an active brain implant, contact the manufacturer of your implantable device for information about the risk of disturbance.
+The Autophone magnet and MultiTool (which has a built-in magnet) should be kept more than 30 centimetres (1 foot) away from the implant, e.g. do not carry it in your breast pocket.

 Follow the guidelines recommended by the manufacturers of implantable defibrillators and pacemakers regarding their use with magnets.